Manitoba Historical Society

 Commissioners / Chairman | Superintendents | Chief Engineers | Buildings | Sources

-On 30 December 1907, the Manitoba government purchased the telephone system belonging to the Bell Telephone Company in Manitoba, for the sum of $3,300,000, and established Manitoba Government Telephones to operate them.
+On 15 January 1908, the Manitoba government completed the purchase of the telephone system belonging to the Bell Telephone Company in Manitoba.
+It paid the sum of $3,300,000 and established Manitoba Government Telephones to operate the system.
 It was renamed the Manitoba Telephone System around 1921.
 Later known by the acronym MTS, in 1996 the firm was privatized by the provincial government of Gary Filmon.
 All assets of the company were purchased by Bell Canada in March 2017, and it now operates as Bell MTS.

 On 5 April 2008, an MHS Centennial Business Award was presented to MTS Chief Executive Officer Pierre Blouin, at the Third Annual Manitoba Business Adventurers Banquet, by Manitoba Lieutenant-Governor John Harvard, MHS President J. M. Bumsted, and Asper School of Business Dean Glenn Feltham.